 The impressive October result in China was kicked off by the historically strong Golden Week (Oct.
-1-7), that opens with their National Day holiday.
+1-7), which opens with their National Day holiday.
 The Oct.
 2 play-week delivered their best weekly result since February 2019, achieving Stage 5 “recovery” level on Gower Street’s Blueprint To Recovery for the second time since re-opening.
-Multiple titles opened led By MY PEOPLE, MY HOMELAND (now at $400m) and animated film JIANG ZI YA (LEGEND OF DEIFICATION) (now at $230m).
+Multiple titles opened led By MY PEOPLE, MY HOMELAND (now at $400m), and animated film JIANG ZI YA (LEGEND OF DEIFICATION) (now at $230m).
 The Oct.
 23 weekend brought another patriotic epic with Korean War drama THE SACRIFICE which grossed $106 million in its first 10 days.

 The success shows that China is now essentially back to business as usual, at least as far as bringing audiences back to cinemas is concerned.
 China has reduced its percentage box office loss compared to the average box office over the previous three years from a peak of -94% in July to -72% now.
-In October, China also started recouping their total loss from -$5.4 billion to -$5.3 billion.
+In October, China also started recouping its total loss from -$5.4 billion to -$5.3 billion.

 The most positive story from the International market (excluding China) in the last month comes from Japan.
 The incredible launch of anime DEMON SLAYER THE MOVIE: MUGEN TRAIN, which at the end of October had already achieved $150 million after just 17 days on release and is continuing a phenomenal run.
-This drove Japan to hit two consecutive weeks at the Stage 5 “Recovery” level of Gower Street’s Blueprint To Recovery measures.
+This drove Japan to hit two consecutive weeks at Stage 5 “Recovery” level of Gower Street’s Blueprint To Recovery measures.
 Mainly due to that, Japan, like China, has made significant headway in recouping market losses.
 Full-market box office in Japan is currently tracking 51% behind an average of the past three years, having been 65% behind in early July.

 With TENET fading out and no studio tentpole dated for subsequent weeks, the month opened with the announcement that NO TIME TO DIE would move to April 2021.
-That left an already dried out release calendar without a studio live action blockbuster scheduled for more than another two months.
+That left an already dried-out release calendar without a studio live-action blockbuster scheduled for more than another two months.

 The next hit was caused by the rapid rise of Covid-19 cases in Europe.
 Italy and France were the first to re-close their cinemas in the final week of October.
 This let the number of global cinemas open by market share to further drop to 70%, the lowest number since late August.
 That the numbers were not even lower was driven by the re-opening of major cinema chains in Brazil, another big market, plus the start of re-opening cinemas in New York state within the month and further re-openings in some other US states.